web-platform-tests/wpt/resources/readme.md

 # Resources

-This directory contains utilities intended for use by tests of the web platform.
-It does not contain tests for web platform features.
+This directory contains utilities intended for use by tests.
+It does not contain tests.

 ## `testharness.js`